westdabestdb/everest-sever/README.md

 2. Server Processes the exact date and time to complete task
 3. A scheduled message is created

-This project is under the GPL license.
+This project is under the GNU GPLv3 license.